New City Fellows

 • Bible and worldview

-• Christian approaches to various vocations/industries and cultural issues
+• Christian approaches to various vocations and cultural issues

 Community Formation

-The program provides a community of peers from diverse backgrounds and vocations who are committed to each other’s spiritual growth and the collective calling to serve the common good of Raleigh.
-In addition, the program fosters relationships through:
+The program brings together a community of peers from diverse backgrounds, churches, and vocations and forms them into a life-changing fellowship of friends who are committed to each other’s spiritual growth.
+The program fosters relationships through:

 Spiritual and Personal Development